-The RASSC project aims to transform current approaches to data retention and access in data intensive supply chains.
-Our targets are aerospace design and surveying in the oil and gas industry.
-The objective is to provide third-parties and major supply chain partners with a blueprint for delivering new data retention and access services to the whole community.
+The RASSC project aimed to transform current approaches to data retention and access in data intensive supply chains.
+The targets were aerospace design and surveying in the oil and gas industry.
+The objective was to provide third-parties and major supply chain partners with a blueprint for delivering new data retention and access services to the whole community.
 As an example, the Eurofighter typhoon has over 250,000 parts in a complex configuration, with no two aircraft being identical, and all generating a vast amount of integrated in-vehicle health monitoring data.
-Retaining and getting maximum value out of this data over a 50 year lifetime is a major technical, economic and business challenge.
+Retaining and getting maximum value out of this data over the aircraft's in-service lifetime is a major technical, economic and business challenge.
 If achieved however, the benefits are operational cost savings, improved data sharing and efficiency in supply design and manufacturing chains, and long-term mitigation of the 'cost of data loss' (e.g. not meeting regulatory compliance or having to ground aircraft during investigations).

-The project is a first phase investigation into this new model.
-Our target is the potential barriers to adoption, with work done in the project including (a) economic analysis of the underpinning business models of data sustainability services in supply chains; (b) investigation of how to integrate long-term retention and access services into Product Data and Lifecycle management tools; (c) scoping of the policies needed for data security, safety, audit-ability and integrity; and (d) building and evaluating a demonstration system to gain insight into technical and operational challenges.
+The project was a first phase investigation into this new model.
+Our target was the potential barriers to adoption, with work done in the project including (a) economic analysis of the underpinning business models of data sustainability services in supply chains; (b) investigation of how to integrate long-term retention and access services into Product Data and Lifecycle Management tools; (c) scoping of the policies needed for data security, safety, audit-ability and integrity; and (d) building and evaluating a demonstration system to gain insight into technical and operational challenges.

-A key result from all this work is a new company called Arkivum, which has been spun-out of IT Innovation to provide assured archiving services across a range of sectors.
+RASSC was one of our portfolio of projects in the area of digital preservation, archiving and access.
+A significant outcome from this ongoing work is a new company called Arkivum, which has been spun-out of IT Innovation to provide assured archiving services across a range of sectors.

-RASSC has received research funding from the UK Technology Programme.
+RASSC received research funding from the UK Technology Programme.